yonesora56/plant2human/README.md

 ### **1. Using Dev Containers (Docker and VScode extension)**

+Most processes, such as Foldseek, use container (BioContainers), but some involve processing with jupyter notebook, which requires the preparation of some python libraries (e.g., polars.).
-You can create an analysis environment using [Dev Containers](./.devcontainer/devcontainer.json), a VScode extension.
+If you want to experiment with a simple workflow, you can create an analysis environment easily using [Dev Containers](./.devcontainer/devcontainer.json) system, a VScode extension.
+Using this environment, the version of the python library is probably the one used during development, so errors are unlikely to occur (see [Dockerfile](./.devcontainer/Dockerfile) for the package version).

-Please check the official website for details.
+Please check the official website for Dev Container details.
 - [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)
 - [Development Containers](https://containers.dev/)

+&nbsp;

 ### **2. Executing with cwltool**

-This analysis workflow is tested using [cwltool](https://github.com/common-workflow-language/cwltool) version 3.1.20241112140730.
+This analysis workflow is tested using [cwltool](https://github.com/common-workflow-language/cwltool) version 3.1.20250110105449.

+&nbsp;

 &nbsp;